-These four free online resources can help you manage and grow your business.
+These four free online tools and resources can help you manage and grow your business.
 Each offers a premium (paid) version as well as a free one.

 The free version offers most everything a needed to get started.
 For some, the premium or paid version may be needed.
 But, for most small businesses, the free version may be all you’ll ever need.